On the interplay between notions of additive and multiplicative largeness and its combinatorial applications: Introduction

 \begin{theoremintrob} Let $p \in \R[x]$ be a non-constant polynomial with irrational leading coefficient, and let $I \subseteq [0,1)$ be an interval.
 The sets

 are multiplicatively syndetic in $\semintimes$, hence additively central in $\seminplus$. \end{theoremintrob}

-This result complements known results about the uniform distribution of sequences of the form $(\{g(n) \})_{n \in \N}$ where $g: \N \to \N$ is an arithmetic function arising in number theory; see, for example, \cite{delange}.
-Since additively central sets contain solutions to partition regular systems of linear equations (see \cite[Chapter 8]{furstenberg-book} or \cite[Chapter 14]{hindmanstrauss-book}), another consequence of Corollary \ref{cor:omegaismultsyndetic} is that the sets in (\ref{eqn:multdefndaddlargesets}) contain solutions to such systems.
+This result complements known results about the uniform distribution of sequences of the form $(\{g(n) \})_{n \in \N}$ and $(\{p(g(n)) \})_{n \in \N}$ where $p$ is a polynomial and $g: \N \to \N$ is an arithmetic function arising in number theory; see, for example, \cite{delange,koninckkatai}.
+Since additively central sets contain solutions to partition regular systems of homogeneous linear equations (see \cite[Chapter 8]{furstenberg-book} or \cite[Chapter 14]{hindmanstrauss-book}), another consequence of Corollary \ref{cor:omegaismultsyndetic} is that the sets in (\ref{eqn:multdefndaddlargesets}) contain solutions to such systems.
 Corollary \ref{cor:dioappomega} exhibits yet another application.\\

 In Section \ref{sec:posexampleb}, we explore the main applications of a corollary of Theorem \ref{thm:multpwsimpliesaddipnaught}: \emph{additive $\ipnaught^*$ sets -- those sets which have non-empty intersection with all $\ipnaught$ sets -- have non-empty intersection with all multiplicatively piecewise syndetic sets.} Additive $\ipnaught^*$ sets arise naturally in recurrence theorems in measure theoretic and topological dynamics to describe the set of ``return times'' of sets of positive measure and open sets, and thus Theorem \ref{thm:multpwsimpliesaddipnaught} enhances theorems in which these classes appear.